hjcminus/Vulkan-Samples/README.md

   - Hold the left button and move to rotate the camera.
   - Using W, S, A, and D keys to navigate through the 3D scene.

+### normal mapping
+  Also known as bump mapping.
+It is a technique to make a bumpy effect on a flat surface.
+  - Press the F2 key to toggle between texture, flat lighting, and normal mapping mode.
+  - Hold the left button and move to rotate the brick wall.